RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - Provide an accurate and low power access to timings

-- Still running even when the CPU is in low-power mode
+- Still running even when the CPU is in low-power/deep-sleep mode

 - Use standard lib `tm` struct from `time.h`